 I was beginning to realize that no one was going to save me.
 I had to save myself and my kids.
 I was standing in the bathroom one day, looking at myself in the mirror.
 I did not recognize this woman looking back at me.
 Her eyes were dark and sunken in, her cheeks were hollow, and her hair was limp and stringy.
 Who was this woman?
 She looked like a haunted wisp of a ghost.
 I knew then that I was dying, and if I did not change something quickly, I wouldn't be here to protect my children.
 It was then that I secretly started to reach out.
 I spoke to my manager at work, and he let me go to counselling during work hours, so my husband did not know.
 I confided in a co-worker about what was happening at home.
 We went for daily walks at lunch, and for the first time, I had someone who listened.
 I reached out to old friends via my work email so that he wouldn't know, and I slowly built my support system, self-esteem, and confidence.
 I also, for the first time, confided in my family.

 As I became stronger, I filed reports with the RCMP.
 My ex was arrested twice, once for assaulting our toddler son (he pled guilty) and me.
 He was removed from the house, and an emergency no-contact order was placed.
-He was arrested a second time after our separation for continual sexual assault.
+He was arrested a second time after our separation for continual sexual assault against me.
 He pled not guilty, and we went to trial.
 I was on the stand for three and a half days.
 He was on the stand for ten minutes.
 In my three and half days on the stand, his lawyer made the abuse out to be my fault.
 I was victim-blamed for everything.
 I fought hard with my testimony, but in the end, it was all hearsay (which most sexual assaults are because there are no witnesses), and the jury said there was not enough evidence to convict.
 He was found not guilty.
 As I stood there with silent tears streaming down my face, the Judge told me that this was not a situation where I was not believed, but there was not enough hard evidence to convict.

 I left the courthouse in a daze and fell apart that evening after; I will admit, a few glasses of wine.
 I wailed and let out all the pain our years together had brought me.
 I completely fell apart.
 It felt like my soul had been broken.
 The next morning I woke up knowing I had three children depending on me.
 The Criminal Trial was over, but our battle in Family Court had just begun.
 I sought a divorce, sole custody of our kids, and a restraining order.
 It took another year for that trial to happen.
 This trial was much shorter because he did not show up.
 He told the Judge that he had to work.
 My witnesses; our family doctor, my kid's counselor, and a social worker who had done home visits for the Court testified.
 They all agreed that I should have sole custody testifying to the damage abuse does to a child's development.
-It was recommended to the Judge that my ex have no access to our children until they were 25 years old because by then their brains would be fully developed and it could no longer be damaged by his abuse.
+It was recommended to the Judge that my ex have no access to our children until they were 25 years old because by then their brains would be fully developed and his abuse could no longer damage it.
 It would then be up to the adult child to decide if they wanted contact with him.
 If the Judge agreed, this would be a precedent-setting case because never before had a child's brain development and how it is affected by abuse been taken into account when deciding custody.
 Before our case, the norm had been shared parenting time between both parents, even if abuse was reported.
 The Judge agreed to this recommendation and granted me my divorce, sole custody, and a lifetime restraining order.

 In the words of our Judge, Honourable Judge J Wilson,